arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 - You only need to _serialize and deserialize_ data (JSON, XML, YAML, etc.).
 - You need to store a _massive amount_ of data.

-### Vertical scaling vs horizontal scaling
+### #scaling/vertical vs #scaling/horizontal

-__Vertical scaling__, referred to as “scale up”, means the process of adding more power (CPU, RAM, etc.) to your servers.
+_#scaling/vertical_, referred to as “scale up”, means the process of adding more power (CPU, RAM, etc.) to your servers.

-__Horizontal scaling__, referred to as “scale-out”, allows you to scale by adding more servers into your pool of resources.
+_#scaling/horizontal_, referred to as “scale-out”, allows you to scale by adding more servers into your pool of resources.

-When traffic is low, vertical scaling is a great option, and the simplicity of vertical scaling is its main advantage.
+When traffic is low, #scaling/vertical is a great option, and the simplicity of #scaling/vertical is its main advantage.
 Unfortunately, it comes with serious limitations.
-- _Vertical scaling has a hard limit_.
+- _#scaling/vertical has a hard limit_.
 It is impossible to add unlimited CPU and memory to a single server.
-- Vertical scaling _does not have #failover and #redundancy_.
-If one server goes down, the website/app goes down with it completely.
+- #scaling/vertical _does not have #failover and #redundancy_.
+If one server goes
+  down, the website/app goes down with it completely.

-> Horizontal scaling is more desirable for large scale applications due to the
+> #scaling/horizontal is more desirable for large scale applications due to the
-> limitations of vertical scaling.
+> limitations of #scaling/vertical.

 In the previous design, users are connected to the web server directly.
 Users will unable to access the website if the web server is offline.
 In another scenario, if many users access the